conqp/amd-sfh-hid-dkms/README.rst

 Description
 ===========
-The AMD Sensor Fushion Hub (SFH) is part of a SOC on Ryzen-based platforms.
+The AMD Sensor Fusion Hub (SFH) is part of a SOC on Ryzen-based platforms.
 The SFH uses HID over PCIe bus.
-In terms of architecture it much resmebles the ISH.
+In terms of architecture it resembles the ISH.
-However the major difference is, that currently HID reports are being generated within the kernel driver.
+However, the major difference is that currently HID reports are being generated within the kernel driver.

 Block Diagram
 -------------